 Projected Capital Improvement Plan

-Randolph Park 2021 2022 2023 2024 2025 2026
+Randolph Park 2022 2023 2024 2025 2026 2027

 Master Plan Review - - - - - -

 Park Improvements - - - - - -

 - - - - - -

-Rehm Park and Pool 6.51 acres at Garfield & East
+Rehm Park and Pool

 Acquired in 1913, Rehm Park was originally called "South Park" but was subsequently renamed after Colonel Arthur D. Rehm, a member of the Park District's first Board of Commissioners and its second Board President.
 The original park was designed by Jens Jensen, although little of Jensen's design remains.
 The play train has been at Rehm playground since at least 1960.
 An outdoor pool was constructed in 1966, and quickly became a regional destination.
 While remediation was taking place at Barrie Park in 2001, Rehm hosted the "Temporary Barrie Center" double-wide trailer north of the diving well.